pivotal/docs-tap/cli-plugins/apps/getting-started/configuration.hbs.md

 ## <a id='changing-clusters'></a>Changing clusters with --context

-The Apps CLI plug-in refers to the default kubeconfig file to access a Kubernetes cluster.
+The Apps CLI plug-in references the default kubeconfig file to access a Kubernetes cluster.
 When you run a `tanzu apps` command, the Apps CLI plug-in uses the default context.
 The default context is defined in the kubeconfig file located by default in: `HOME/.kube/config`.